OSGeo/gdal/gdal/doc/source/drivers/raster/pds4.rst

       Element_Array.unit.
 If not provided, the unit of the source band in case of copying from another raster will be used (if present on the source band).
+   -  **CREATE_LABEL_ONLY**\ =YES/NO. (GDAL >= 3.1) If set to YES, and used
+      in a gdal_translate / CreateCopy() context where the source dataset is a ENVI, GeoTIFF, ISIS3, VICAR, FITS or PDS3 dataset, whose layout is compatible of a raw binary format, as supported by PDS4, then only the label XML file will be generated, and it will reference the raw binary file of the source dataset.
+The IMAGE_FILENAME, IMAGE_FORMAT and INTERLEAVE creation options are ignored in that situation.

 -  Raster and vector: